VoxeLibre/VoxeLibre/mods/HELP/doc/doc/API.md

 This is a convenience function for creating a special formspec widget.
 It creates a widget in which you can insert scrollable multi-line text.

-As of Minetest 0.4.14, this function is only provided because Minetest lacks native support for such a widget.
-When Minetest supports such a widget natively, this function may become just a simple wrapper.

 #### Parameters
 * `data`: Text to be written inside the widget
 * `x`: Formspec X coordinate (optional)